D3SOX/spicetify-transparent/README.md

 # Transparent

-A translucent theme based on <a href="https://github.com/Astromations/Hazy">Hazy</a>.
+A translucent theme based on <a href="https://github.com/Astromations/Hazy">Hazy</a> made for the old Spotify design (Before Library X migration).

 ### ⬇️ Automatic Installation ⬇️